 Motion Simulation in Solid Edge using sketches together with Microsoft Excel VBA Programming Part III

-1) Create new file in Microsoft Excel
+Create a new file in Microsoft Excel.

 All variable automation is accessed through the Variables collection and Variable objects.
 The Variables collection serves two purposes: it allows you to create and access variable objects, and it allows you to work with dimensions as variables.